-Although we feel it is important that children have good attendance, we also understand that children who are ill will not be able to learn and mayimpact the health and well-being of peers and staff.
+Although we feel it is important that children have good attendance, we also understand that children who are ill will not be able to learn and may impact the health and well-being of peers and staff.
 Please take a few minutes at home to carefully check your child's health before s/he leaves for school.
 The following are suggested times when a child should stay home.
 If they come to school with any of the following conditions you may be called to pick them up:

-- A report of illness during the night fever is present (100 degrees or more) - Complaints of nausea, upset stomach, vomiting, headache, diarrhea - Development of a rash on face and/or body - Severe cold, cough and/or sore throat Inflamed eye(s) with discharge illness and disease through school can be more easily contained if sick children remain at home during the acute stage of an illness.
+- A report of illness during the night fever is present (100 degrees or more)

+- Complaints of nausea, upset stomach, vomiting, headache, diarrhea

+- Development of a rash on face and/or body

+- Severe cold, cough and/or sore throat

+- Inflamed eye(s) with discharge

 Please remember: An ill child cannot function properly in school.
-The spread of
+The spread of illness and disease through school can be more easily contained if sick children remain at home during the acute stage of an illness.